Last Updated on March 12, 2023

 Can You Lay Portable AC On Its Side for Storage?

-After winter set in you may winterize your portable air conditioner taking it away from living space although it is not a necessary thing to do so.
+After winter sets in you may winterize your portable AC taking it away from your living space although it is not a necessary thing to do so.

 When winterizing portable AC, it is recommended to do so in the upright position.